cpmalenab/data-portfolio/_pages/data_portfolio.md

 # [Prediction of Fire Resistance of FRP-strengthened Concrete Beams using Machine Learning Techniques](https://github.com/cpmalenab/fire-resistance)

 ![Grenfell Fire](./images/grenfell_fire.png)
+<figcaption style="text-align:center; font-size: smaller;">The tragic fire incident at the 24-story Grenfell Tower in London, occurring in June 2017, resulted in over 70 fatalities and 79 injuries.</figcaption>

 Structural retrofitting of concrete buildings is necessitated by building aging, changes in occupancy, structural code updates, seismic events, and construction errors, with various techniques such as concrete jacketing, steel plate bonding, and Fiber Reinforced Polymer (FRP) application being utilized.
 FRP stands out due to its quick installation, lightweight nature, durability, and adaptability, but it suffers from diminished performance at *elevated temperatures* and potential adhesion failure. **Fire resistance** is defined as the duration for which a structural member sustains the applied loading under fire exposure.
 Assessing the fire resistance (in minutes) of FRP-strengthened concrete beams involve prescriptive codes, experimental tests, and numerical simulations, with challenges including cost and practicality.
 While experimental studies show enhanced capacities with insulation, full-scale tests are expensive, and numerical analysis requires specialized training and resources.
 Balancing cost, practicality, and accuracy is essential in selecting the most suitable fire resistance evaluation method.